Government of Western Australia LogoGovernment of Western Australia LogoConstruction Training Fund LogoConstruction Training Fund Logo

 The process

-When you’re ready to employ an apprentice in WA, your first step is to connect with a member of the Australian Apprenticeship Support Network (AASN).
-You can also get support from the MEGT, Chambers Apprenticeship Support Australia and The BUSY Group.
+When you’re ready to employ an apprentice in WA, your first step is to connect with a member of the Apprentice Connect Australia Provider (ACAP).
+You can also get support from the MEGT, Chambers Apprenticeship Support Australia, and The BUSY Group.

-You, as the employer, and your chosen apprentice sign a training contract drawn up by the ASSN who will register it with the Department of Training and Workforce Development (DTWD)
+You, as the employer, and your chosen apprentice sign a training contract drawn up by the ACAP who will register it with the Department of Training and Workforce Development (DTWD)

 The AASN will assess your eligibility for Commonwealth incentives and grants.
 As the employer, you can select your preferred Registered Training Organisation (RTO), and the RTO will arrange a training schedule and plan for you to sign.